alvins82/java-mini-profiler-core/README.md

 **SQL Profiling**

+This allows you to see how long your queries are taking and the actual query itself.
+This is implemented using a JDBC data-source proxy.

-1. Include the following in your maven to include the sql dependency.
+1\.
+Include the following in your maven to include the sql dependency.

 ```xml
 	<dependency>